Xpp521/PyHotKey/README.md

 print(manager.recording)

 # Strict mode (for hotkeys with multiple keys)
-# The pressed keys must be strictly equal to the hotkey
+# The pressed keys must be strictly equal to a hotkey's key list
 manager.strict_mode = False

 # TTL: time to live (for hotkeys with multiple keys)